codedragon/stacktrace/slides.md

-## Let's say we are currently making the syrup for the buttercream for the cake.
+## Let's say we are currently adding the sugar to make the syrup for the buttercream for the cake.